Greg Joseph still has coach's support despite Vikings leading league in missed kicks

-No one has missed more place-kicks through five games than your Minnesota Vikings.
+No one has missed more placekicks through five games than your Vikings.
 Yet they're unscathed.
-They're 4-1, atop their division and sitting No. 2 seed in their conference.
+They're 4-1, atop their division and sitting as the No. 2 seed in their conference.

 Wow.
 Talk about changing the culture.
 This is more like an exorcism.